-- (a) The aggregate experiences lie more or less between those for APKD1 and APKD2 as we expect, at least up to age 70. - (b) Churchill et al. (1984) treated death (except by uraemia) as censoring.
-Adjusting the survival function to include other deaths as an event would move it closer to the survival functions for APKD1. - (c) The USRDS experience has here been adjusted to include deaths according to the English Life Tables No.15.
+- a.
+The aggregate experiences lie more or less between those for APKD1 and APKD2 as we expect, at least up to age 70. - b.
+Churchill et al. (1984) treated death (except by uremia) as censoring.
+Adjusting the survival function to include other deaths as an event would move it closer to the survival functions for APKD1. - c.
+The USRDS experience has been adjusted here to include deaths according to the English Life Tables No. 15.